Russia Skyline

 Since the February 24, 2022, Russian invasion of Ukraine, the scope and severity of U.S. sanctions and export controls imposed on Russia have expanded significantly.
 There were already sanctions in place on Russia since the country’s 2014 incursions into Ukraine, cyberattacks, malign influence, use of chemical weapons, and election meddling.
 Visit our Russia Country Commercial Guide for a comprehensive overview of these sanctions.

-U.S. exporters should consider conducting due diligence for all transactions involving Russia and Russian entities or individuals and may wish to keep in mind the substantial sanctions that have been levied against the Russian banking and financial sector, which greatly complicate payments.
+U.S. exporters should consider conducting transactional due diligence for all business involving Russia and Russian entities or individuals, and may wish to keep in mind the substantial sanctions that have been levied against the Russian banking and financial sector, which greatly complicate payments.
 Transportation and logistics in/out of Russia have also become more complicated, in part due to restrictions on air and maritime links.
 These actions have been coordinated extensively with European and Asian allies.
 U.S. exporters should be aware that the United Kingdom, European Union, Canada, Japan, Australia, and other allies and partners have also imposed sanctions against Russia in response to the invasion.
+While the sanctions and export controls have been substantially and carefully coordinated, companies should be aware of differences between the U.S. and international sanction and export control regimes.

 Recent Executive Orders Related to Sanctions (Selected)